SUDAR2005/Bouncy-ball/README.md

 │
 ├── Bouncy_ball_score.txt     # File to store scores
 ├── main.py                   # Main script with the game logic
-├── mock-background1.png      # Background image for the game
+├── ball-background.avif      # Background image for the game
 ```